-- The standard requirement of the industry is that all the FTP transmissions should be encrypted.
+- o The standard requirement of the industry is that all the FTP transmissions should be encrypted.
 However, not all the FTP providers are equal and not all the providers offer encryption.
-So, we will have to look out for the FTP providers that provides encryption. - FTP serves two operations, i.e., to send and receive large files on a network.
+So, we will have to look out for the FTP providers that provides encryption. - o FTP serves two operations, i.e., to send and receive large files on a network.
 However, the size limit of the file is 2GB that can be sent.
-It also doesn't allow you to run simultaneous transfers tomultiple receivers.
+It also doesn't allow you to run simultaneous transfers to multiple receivers. - Passwords and file contents are sent in clear text that allows unwanted eavesdropping.
+So, it is quite possible that attackers can carry out the brute force attack by trying to guess the FTP password. - o It is not compatible with every system.